Working with the store¶

 schema_diff(old, new) is the separate structural diff over two Model

-classes (for example two generated record types across a Layers
+classes (for instance two generated record types across a Layers

 version bump) and wraps dx.diff.